avajs/ava/docs/03-assertions.md

 Assert that `actual` is like `selector`.
 This is a variant of `.deepEqual()`, however `selector` does not need to have the same enumerable properties as `actual` does.

-Instead AVA derives a *comparable* object from `actual`, based on the deeply-nested properties of `selector`.
-This object is then compared to `selector` using `.deepEqual()`.
+Instead AVA derives a *comparable* value from `actual`, recursively based on the shape of `selector`.
+This value is then compared to `selector` using `.deepEqual()`.

-Any values in `selector` that are not regular objects should be deeply equal to the corresponding values in `actual`.
+Any values in `selector` that are not arrays or regular objects should be deeply equal to the corresponding values in `actual`.

 In the following example, the `map` property of `actual` must be deeply equal to that of `selector`.
 However `nested.qux` is ignored, because it's not in `selector`.